ledelma2/Blue-Line/README.txt

 Instructions for Query 8 and 9:

 Run the queries.py file as normal on a machine with Python 3.0 or better.
 Results will be sent to query8.csv and query9.csv respectively.
+You must have a stable internet connection for the results to be consistent, since the application uses only API's.